DEVOTIONALS

 He allows us to make our own choices in life.

-God did not make us so that He could be the puppet-master
+God didn’t make us so that He could be the puppet-master

 and pull our strings.
-He did not want us to be akin to robots
+He didn’t want us to be akin to robots

 that are programmed for everything.
 We wouldn’t want to

 have a friend of that type, would we?
-And, we would not
+And we wouldn’t want

-people want things their way, it can also create stress for us.
+in our life?
+When other people want things their way, and it

-Anytime there is a clash of selfishness between two people,
+there is a clash of selfishness between two people, it will create

 ‘Hypochondria’ is a mental condition (sometimes referred to